ivankeller/draw_on_torus/README.md

 # Draw on torus
-playing with geometry on torus wip
+playing with geometry on torus to illustrate a question from my son.
+WIP